KtyJIxy/Calc/Stage Planner.md

 - Forbid entering more than one pair of operators following each other.
 - No "**" or "sqrt(" in the code
 - !
-History
+History. *Write in a file or [] or {}.*
 - !
 Pre-calculation show
 - !
 First User Menu
 - !
-GUI correction and betterment
+GUI correction and betterment. *Research needed.*
 - !
 Pre-build layouts

 ## !
 Stage III: Enrichment of functions and commercializing
 - Different screens
 - Converter
+- Internet data access (i.e. for currency exchange.) *If rendered needed.*
 - Customization in User Menu
+- User buttons
 - User functions
 - Tags and notes for **History**
 - GUI finalizing
 - AdMob
+- PlayMarket Release

 ## !
-Stage IV: Functions that may never see the light of day
+Stage IV: Functions that may never see the light of day due to their complexity
 - ML functions
 - Photomath
+- Reverse photo solving
 - Cython and Big-O optimization
-- Graphical math
+- Graphical math. *Kivy-Garden is advised*
 - Irregular fractions
-- SymPy
+- SymPy functions import.